© Mapbox · © OpenStreetMap contributors · Boundary data © DfC Northern Ireland (NISMR)

 Two standing stones is a scheduled monument protected by Department for Communities NI under reference 9627.
 View the official record →

-Two standing stones is a prehistoric standing stone monument located in County Fermanagh, Northern Ireland.
+Two Standing Stones is a prehistoric monument in Fermanagh, Northern Ireland, comprising a pair of upright stones that survive from the Neolithic or Bronze Age.
 It is designated a Scheduled Ancient Monument by DfC Northern Ireland (NISMR) under reference 9627.

 Two standing stones dates from the prehistoric period, and is classified as a standing stone.
 It is one of over 32,000 scheduled monuments protected across the UK.